moliveira0602/etos-new-site/README.md

-# studiova-nextjs-tailwind
+# new-website-etos-nextjs-tailwind

-image unoptimizaed in next config
+New website etos